Main Content

 Departmental application is not required for admission to TCU.
 However, we strongly encourage applicants to take advantage of the optional portfolio upload as part of the TCU general admission application process.
 The portfolio can help identify highly talented individuals ahead of time and can positively influence the admission offer.

-Interior Design Transfer Admission Policy
+Department of Design Transfer Admissions Policy

 For general university application information, visit the Office of Undergraduate Admission.